kelmp/nets213-final/README.md

 ## Important Files

-/docsFlowDiagram.png -> Flow diagram modeling the interaction between our modules<br/> /docs/HIT mockup.png -> mockup of our HIT design<br/> /docs/User
+- `docsFlowDiagram.png` - Flow diagram modeling the interaction between our modules
+- `docs/HIT mockup.png` - mockup of our HIT design
-Applciation mock-up.png -> mockup of our user application<br/>
+- `docs/User Application mock-up.png` - mockup of our user application
-/data/phandelever-labels.json -> our raw data<br/>
+- `data/phandelever-labels.json` - our raw data
-/data/sampleAggregationInput.csv -> sample input to aggregation module<br/>
+- `data/sampleAggregationInput.csv` - sample input to aggregation module
-/data/sampleQCInput.csv -> TODO<br/> /src/TODO QUALITY CONTROL CODE -> include
-short description describing how it works<br/> /src/TODO AGGREGATION CODE -> include a short description describing how it works<br/>
+- `data/sampleAggregationOutput.csv` - sample output from aggregation module
+- `data/qcInput.csv` - sample input to quality control module
+- `data/qcOutput.csv` - sample output from quality control module
+- `src/aggregation2.py` - our current implementation of aggregation, centering
+  around messy use of JSON strings
+- `src/qc.py` - our current implementation of quality control, which uses gold standard accuracies to vote on correct actions
+- `src/DnD-HIT.html` - our current implementation of the MTurk HIT